AndersDeath/diary2/000-current.md

 # 09 November - Thursday - Yerevan - 406 day of immigration

 Today I got 8k euro from bank.
+We need some cash in Berlin for the first time.